MobileID-Strong-Authentication/mobileid-client-java/docs/get-authentication-data.md

 This is the last step.
 Now you have a self-signed certificate that can be enrolled on Mobile ID service's side in order to get a test account.

+## Side-note 2 - Mobile ID client IP filtering

+For security purposes, the client IPs that are allowed to access the Mobile ID main endpoint need to be added to a permission list before the client can connect and access the Mobile ID service.
+Please make sure during the setup process that the IPs that you and your internal clients are using to connect to the Mobile ID service are properly communicated and allowed on Mobile ID side.

+In some cases, using an SSH tunnel and editing the HOSTS file on client's machine are required in order to have all the clients be able to access the Mobile ID service.